 I give you Exhibit A: The rather contentious healthcare debate.

 Back during the 2008 presidential campaign, then Democrat candidate, Barack H. Obama, pledged a universal healthcare reform plan that would contain Democrat and Republican ideas, be openly and transparently broadcast on C-Span, and would bend down the cost curve, reduce the national debt, provide insurance coverage for some thirty million uninsureds while providing an additional $2500.00 in cost savings to the average American family per year.
 Whew!
 That sounds wonderful in theory.
 Who wouldn’t want a piece of all THAT?

 Oh, and in order to win favor with a wide swath of skeptical Americans that were happy with the status quo and their current policies — the now-infamous “Like your plan, keep your plan” and “Like your doctor, keep your doctor” impossible to honor pledges were rolled out.

 And as NBC News reported on October 28, 2013, in a fairly damning headline indictment from a typically sympathetic mainstream media outlet, “Obama admin. knew millions could not keep their health insurance.”

 Well, I’ll be damned…

-Politfact’s 2013 “Lie of the Year” was awarded to then President Barack H. Obama for the whopper of a “mischaracterization” that he — and other top administration officials — repeated some documented thirty-seven times.
+Politifact’s 2013 “Lie of the Year” was awarded to then-President Barack H. Obama for the whopper of a “mischaracterization” that he — and other top administration officials — repeated some documented thirty-seven times.
 I’m being polite.
 We don’t like to refer to a president as lying.
 It’s much preferred to simply acknowledge the “mendacity of his comments” or the “misrepresentations contained in his speechifying.”
 He misspoke.
 He didn’t lie.

 Obama misspoke.
 As his successor, it can be argued, does with alarming frequency.